Virola calophylla

-The tree grows 5 to 25 m tall and it is found in low altitude evergreen forests.
+The tree grows 5 to 25 m tall and it is found in low elevation evergreen forests.
 The fruit is ellipsoid to ovoid and subglobular, 19 to 32 mm long and 12 to 20 mm in diameter in groups of 1 to 32.

 Virola calophylla contains dimethyltryptamine and other tryptamines, and in the Orinoco River region, the Witoto and Bora use it as a snuff.